 Financial fraud is the umbrella term for many illegal behaviors.
 These include identity theft, payment fraud, embezzlement, and cybercrime.
 Fraud can have harmful effects.
 These include money loss, harm to reputation, and legal trouble.

 To lower risk and protect their finances, organizations need robust fraud detection.
 They also need strong fraud prevention procedures.
-The article examines the best practices for finding and stopping financial fraud.
+The article examines the best practices for financial fraud detection and prevention.
 The article aims to give organizations the tools they need to help them strengthen their defenses and stay financially stable.

 Understanding Financial Fraud